 1. In any case in which he is by law authorized to order verbally the arrest of an offender;

-2. When any person shall make oath before the magistrate that another has committed some offense against the laws of the State; ——-AND——
+2. When any person shall make oath before the magistrate that another has committed some offense against the laws of the State; —AND—

 3. In any case named in this Code where he is specially authorized to issue warrants of arrest.